johnbarn777/Multi-API-Research-Assistant/docs/architecture.md

 1. **Authentication** – User signs in with Google via Firebase Auth.
 Middleware attaches the Firebase UID to every server request.
 2. **Research Creation** – Client calls `/api/research` to create a Firestore document (defaults to `awaiting_refinements`, immediately transitions to `refining` when the provider returns questions) and start the OpenAI Deep Research session.
 3. **Refinement Loop** – UI surfaces one question at a time.
-Answers are posted to `/api/research/:id/openai/answer` until the provider returns a final prompt.
+Answers are posted to `/api/research/:id/openai/answer`, which now persists `{index, answer}` pairs, appends provider follow-ups, and transitions the research to `ready_to_run` once `finalPrompt` arrives.
+The client uses `hydrateRefinementState` (server action) plus the `RefinementQA` component to retain local drafts across navigation while the state machine advances.
 4. **Parallel Execution** – `/api/research/:id/run` triggers OpenAI Deep Research execution and Gemini generation concurrently.
 Polling keeps Firestore updated.
 5. **Finalization** – `/api/research/:id/finalize` assembles a PDF report, attempts Gmail delivery (SendGrid fallback), updates `report.emailStatus`, and marks the research as completed.